 Our work at local and regional levels

 We need to work together to make the local case for better service.
-The Neurological Alliance is delivering a three year programme to build an England-wide network of Regional Neurological Alliances, which bring together service users and carers, as well as staff and volunteers from the brain and spine charities and a range of health professionals to campaign for better services.
+Regional Neurological Alliances (RNAs) bring together service users and carers, as well as staff and volunteers from the brain and spine charities and a range of health professionals to campaign for better services.

 What is a Regional Neurological Alliance?

-Members of a Regional Neurological Alliance will typically include service users and carers, and staff and volunteers from member organisations of the Neurological Alliance.
+Members of a RNA will typically include service users and carers, and staff and volunteers from member organisations of the Neurological Alliance.

 Find your nearest Regional Neurological Alliance